 The autoselect command sequence allows the host system to access the manufacturer and device codes, and determine whether or not a sector is protected.
-Tables 15 and 16 show the address and data requirements.
-The autoselect command sequence may be written to an address within a bank that is either in the device of the table of t
+Tables 15 and 17 show the address and data requirements.
+The autoselect command sequence may be written to an address within a bank that is either in the DataSheet4 read or erase-suspend-read mode.
+The autoselect command may not be written while the device is actively programming or erasing in the other bank.